 Are there more remote work options during a recession?
-This article will adress this question.
-The potential for working remotely is perhaps more viable during a recession than is believed.
-Despite projections of a labor market that is slowing down and adding pressures for lower wages and disincentivizing job hopping, Fortune reported that employers added more jobs than had been expected during the month of July 2022.
-This may lead to an increased need for workers, to include those working from home or working remotely.
+This article will address this question.
+The potential for tele-commuting is perhaps more viable during a recession than is believed.
+Despite projections of a labor market that is slowing down and adding pressures for lower wages and dis-incentivizing job hopping, Fortune reported that employers added more jobs than had been expected during the month of July 2022.
+This may lead to an increased need for workers, to include those working from home.
 This doesn’t mean that some employers are not pushing back.
 To the contrary.
 As remote workers seek to institutionalize the concept of remote work, a few employers are counteracting remote work adoption with heavy resistance.
 Let’s talk about the popularity of remote work.

 Will remote work retain popularity during a recession?

 It remains to be seen if remote work will retain its popularity during a recession.
 What we do know is that remote work is a trend that has been gaining popularity over recent years.
 There’s no doubt that despite all the difficulties the pandemic came with, expanding the availability of remote jobs has been one of the biggest benefits.
 The proliferation of online work and collaboration platforms like Slack, Zoom, and Microsoft Teams has allowed a lot more flexibility within the workforce.
 In years past, it was unheard of to have a job where you didn’t have to go into the office every day.
 The growing push for remote jobs started with the digital revolution, allowing employers to provide hybrid schedules for their employees, where they would have set days that they came into the office and Saturdays that they worked from home.
 The increasing ability of collaboration and video conferencing platforms to provide all of the conveniences and connections you would have while working in the office, despite being in your home, is allowing employers to offer full-time virtual roles.

 Read other reasons why remote work is popular among remote workers

 9 ways how working at home might save you money